 Selecting the events to correlate

 Let's start!
-Before we use join to correlate, we need to select the events to correlate.
-The first part of the query does just that, and names the relevant account creation and account deletion events account_created and account_deleted, respectively.
+Before we use "join" in correlating, we need to select the events to correlate.
+The first part of the query does just that and names the relevant account creation and account deletion events account_created and account_deleted, respectively.

 let timeframe = 10m;

 let account_created =

 | where TimeGenerated > ago(lookback+timeframe)

 | where EventID == "4720" // A user account was created